 The next stop on our tour was Shepherd’s Field in Beit Sahour area.
 Getting there involved entering Zone A – the designation of full Palestinian control.
 A huge sign at the entry point warned us that we were crossing into an area in which anyone carrying an Israeli passport would be at risk.
 The roadblock there was unmanned and not in operation, but we saw a solitary Israeli soldier monitoring the road from an elevated position a few hundred yards away.
 My guide suggested that it would not be a wise idea to stop by and take photographs there and I did not have the camera sufficiently ready to take shots through the windshield.

-Shepherd’s Field is the site of Annunciation to the shepherds and thus one of the holy Christian sites in Palestine.
+Shepherd’s Field is the site of Annunciation to the shepherds and thus one of the holiest Christian sites in Palestine.
 For a secular visitor, it is interesting mainly for the cave chapels of the monastic establishment dating back to the 5th century.

 There are also archaeological excavations related to the same monastery.